Hourly rate: $16.50 per hour, $17.00 for bilingual

 - Serve as liaison with community partners and volunteers.

 - Participate in regularly scheduled staff meetings, volunteer and in-service trainings.

 - Other duties as assigned.

-Bilingual English/Spanish preferred and ability to perform all duties in both languages as needed.
-Requires a minimum of a bachelor’s degree in Psychology, Social Sciences, or related field or equivalent experience working in the field of domestic violence.
+Bilingual English/Spanish preferred.
+Requires a minimum of a Bachelors Degree in Psychology, Social Sciences, or related field or equivalent experience working in the field of domestic violence.
 Must be sensitive and competent to serve clients from diverse cultures and languages.
 Ability to handle emergency/crisis situations, as well as possess strong skills in decision making, case management, conflict resolution, leadership and excellent time management skills.
 Must be able to prioritize tasks, organize thoughts and communicate well both verbally and in writing.
 Ability to work independently with minimal supervision.
 Requires flexibility with schedule as crisis situations may necessitate staff to respond outside of their normal schedule.
 Must have completed or be willing to complete the required 60-hour domestic violence and human trafficking training within 3 months of hire.
 Must maintain the confidentiality of the shelter locations as well as information pertaining to clients receiving services.
 Requires ability to collaborate with agency staff and community partners while demonstrating exemplary customer service.
-Must be computer literate with Microsoft Office, internet and comfortable providing support to clients utilizing multiple telehealth platforms.
+Must be computer literate with Microsoft Office and the internet.
 Must be familiar with domestic violence advocacy services.
-Requires reliable transportation, proof of a valid California driver’s license, proof of auto insurance coverage and the ability to maintain an acceptable driving record as required by the insurance agency provider.
-Successful background and criminal clearance required and maintained.
+Successful background and criminal clearance required and maintained, including but not limited to California Department of Justice (DOJ), Federal Bureau of Investigation (FBI, Child Abuse Index and Department of Motor Vehicles (DMV).
+Proof of a valid California Driver’s License, reliable transportation, proof of automobile insurance (listed as covered), pass and maintain driving approval as required by our insurer.